 Airline Overbooked Flight Compensation: Your Rights & How to Enforce Them

-The first clue you’re on an overbooked flight is the gate attendant asking for volunteers to take another plane.
-They’ll usually offer a travel voucher, and anyone who isn’t in a hurry might take it, thinking they’re getting a good deal.
-Why not take a later flight and get a couple hundred dollars to do so?
+The first clue that you're on an overbooked flight is when the gate attendant asks for volunteers to take another plane.
+They'll usually offer a travel voucher, and anyone who isn't in a hurry might take it, thinking they're getting a good deal.
+Why not take a later flight and get a couple hundred dollars for doing so?

 Because the airline may owe more overbooked flight compensation for bumping you off the flight than that.